English Education Teacher

-Volunteers may walk up to 2 miles every day on hilly terrain to reach school; travel to and from school may total 1 hour.
-While Volunteers are placed in separate communities across several districts, proximity to the nearest Volunteer is normally within a day’s walk or a 3 hour jeep ride.
+Volunteers may walk up to two miles every day on hilly terrain to reach school; travel to and from school may total 1 hour.
+While Volunteers are placed in separate communities across several districts, proximity to the nearest Volunteer is normally within 4-8 hours’ walk or a 3-hour jeep ride.
 Considering Volunteers serve in the mid-hills region of Nepal, bicycle travel is usually the exception rather than the norm.

-Nepal has 4 seasons.
-The average temperature ranges from 41-68 degrees in winter to 73-95 degrees Fahrenheit during the hot season.
+Nepal has four seasons.
+The average temperature ranges from 41-68 degrees in winter and 73-95 degrees Fahrenheit during the hot season.
 June-September is the monsoon season when it rains almost every day.
 There are variations between districts and Volunteers should be prepared to live in hot and cold weather.
 There is no central air or heat in Nepali homes.

-Volunteers teach English in government schools to students in grades 4-8.
-Volunteers teach 4-5 individual classes per day (Sunday-Friday) and can use time within and outside of the school calendar to support co-curricular and extra-curricular activities.
+Volunteers teach 4-5 individual classes per day (Sunday-Friday) and can use time within and outside of the school calendar to support co-curricular and extracurricular activities.
 The school year begins in April and Volunteers are permitted to take breaks when school is not in session.
 In addition to occasional public holidays, longer school breaks generally include about 30 days in June/July, 15 days in October/November and 15 days in April.

-Values and mores concerning sexual orientation and gender identity may be different from those in the US.
-Volunteers will need to be mindful of cultural norms and use their judgement to determine the best way to approach sexual orientation and gender identity in their communities.
+Knowledge and acceptance of LGBTQ+ community members in any host community may be limited.
+LGBTQ+ Volunteers will need to be mindful of this lack of knowledge and use their judgement to determine the best way to approach sexual orientation and gender identity in their communities.
 Staff will address this topic during Pre-Service Training and identify support mechanisms for trainees.

-Volunteers can expect challenges and rich opportunities in their cultural exchanges during Peace Corps service.
-Many Nepalis are unaware of American diversity and are often curious about the cultures of Volunteers from different racial and ethnic backgrounds.
-Stereotypes exist and Volunteers of an American racial or ethnic minority, have visible disabilities, or different spiritual beliefs from the majority of their country of service may experience a high degree of curiosity, unwanted attention, or even discrimination from host country nationals.
-These Volunteers may not be treated with the same level of respect as other Volunteers and be told that they are not “real Americans.”
-Many Volunteers have turned these encounters into learning experiences, sharing American values and deepening community members’ understanding of Americans.
+Volunteers can expect challenges and opportunities in their cultural exchanges during Peace Corps service.
+Many Nepalis are unfamiliar with American diversity and are often curious about the cultures of Volunteers from different backgrounds.
+Stereotypes exist and Volunteers with backgrounds, visible disabilities, or spiritual beliefs different from those commonly found in their Nepali community may experience a high degree of curiosity, unwanted attention, or even discrimination from host country nationals.
+These Volunteers may not be treated with the same level of respect as other Volunteers and may be told that they are not “real Americans.”
+Volunteers have the opportunity to turn these encounters into learning experiences by sharing a wider lens of American values and deepening connections and intercultural understanding among community members.

 For safety and security reasons, Peace Corps Nepal has restrictions on extreme sports and trekking routes Volunteers can use.

-Learn more about the Volunteer experience in Nepal: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Nepal: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.